msg-CareerPaths/csharp-training/chapters/200-environment-and-prerequisites.md

 **Required Reading:**

-You can work using your local environment.
+You will work using your local environment.
 You will need to install VS2022 Visual Studio 2022 - Community Edition.
 Next, install NET 7.0 SDK - this should be allready installed with VS2022.
 Besides VS2022-Community edition, you can install Visual Code, if you like to work with .NET core under Linux (but also in Windows) using bash or command line/power shell.